rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 The heating element follows a complementary load profile designed to introduce representative and demanding thermal conditions.
 Heating is primarily applied at low rotational speeds since high speed operation already produces significant frictional heating through the interaction of the blades with the water.
 This targeted strategy increases the load on the heating system while avoiding excessive stress on the motor.

-In certain test segments, the bowl is intentionally left without water so that the heating element can reach temperatures above 100 °C. These dry heating phases are intended to place the heating circuit under additional stress, providing a more complete evaluation of the system's reliability.
+In certain test segments, the bowl is intentionally left without water so that the heating element can reach temperatures above 100 °C. These dry heating phases are intended to impose additional stress on the heating circuit, thereby enabling a more comprehensive evaluation of system reliability.

 === Actuator cycles and test sequence